Graduate programs admissions process

 Provisionally admitted students

-If you have submitted all graduate program application materials except official transcripts or letter(s) of reference (things out of your control) you may be provisionally admitted to Messiah College.
+If you have submitted all graduate program application materials except official transcripts or letter(s) of reference (things out of your control) you may be provisionally admitted to Messiah University, pending Graduate Program Director approval.
+If your official transcripts have not arrived, you must submit an unofficial transcript for the institution.
+However, you must have completed all courses prior to beginning courses.
 If you are provisionally admitted, you will have one semester to submit all of the required admissions materials.
 You will not be eligible to register for a second semester until you have submitted the missing materials.
 Any request for an exception to this registration block must be submitted to the director of your graduate program.

 Conditionally admitted students

 Admission to a graduate program is limited to the semester indicated on your application.
-If your plans change, you may defer acceptance for up to two semesters from the initial semester of acceptance.
+If your plans change, you may defer acceptance for up to two semesters from the initial semester of acceptance, you may only defer once.
 If you defer, there is no guarantee that all coursework will be available upon enrollment.
 Therefore, students who are considering deferring acceptance are strongly encouraged to consult with the graduate program director regarding their plans.
-Some programs will not allow you to defer your acceptance.
+Some programs, such as Master of Occupational Therapy and Doctor of Physical Therapy, will not allow you to defer your acceptance.